pinobatch/action53/README.md

 from the ROM.

 A ROM may have multiple CHR banks.
 If you specify one, the menu will load it into CHR RAM before launching your activity.
-I've seen buggy startup code from some developers (not naming names) that tries to clear the nametables ($2000-$27FF), but it loops too much and ends up clearing the pattern tables too, so don't do that.
-The ROM builder provides a ROM patching mechanism that allows the config file to fix minor bugs, such as scribbling over the pattern tables, switching CHR banks, or a wrong version number.
+Some developers have used defective startup code that tries to clear the nametables ($2000-$27FF), but it loops too much and ends up clearing the pattern tables too, so don't do that.
+The builder provides a patching mechanism that allows the config file to fix minor bugs, such as scribbling over the pattern tables, switching CHR banks, or a wrong version number.

 ROM requirements
 ----------------
-The ROM builder produces a ROM, usually 128 to 2048 KiB.
+The builder produces a ROM, usually 128 to 2048 KiB.
 It can be configured to use an extended-BNROM mapper (iNES #34) with vertical mirroring or a custom Action 53 mapper (iNES #28).
 Each ROM inserted into a BNROM collection: